sleepydalton/Perianth/README.md

 **The tool is experimental and in early development.
 Users are advised to make back-ups before usage.**

-> **This tool is not an official tool.** It is not associated with Ubisoft or
+> **This tool is not an official tool.** It is not associated with Ubisoft, Massive Entertainment
-> South Park Studios, or anyone else who has developed *South Park: The
+> or South Park Studios, or anyone else who has developed *South Park: The
 > Fractured But Whole*.
 All relevant copyright rights belong to their
 > respective owners, not to me.
 The tool was primarily made for research and
 > interoperability between file formats, and as a fun non-commercial project
 > for myself to attempt.
+> Extracting, Editing, or Modding the game or its assets or files may violate
+> its EULA - use at your own risk.

 ## How To Get The Tool